Jack Bursey: First Byrd expedition

-According to Bursey, a whaler, the C. A. Larsen, which worked the area every summer, met the City of New York and towed it through the pack ice while the Bolling returned to New Zealand for more supplies.
+According to Bursey, the C. A. Larsen, a whaler that worked the area every summer, met the City of New York and towed it through the pack ice while the Bolling returned to New Zealand for more supplies.
+It took seven days for Bursey and the rest of the crew to force their way through 200 miles of Antarctic pack ice and break through into the Ross Sea.